Have you ever seen a Bm guitar chord in a song, then with a shriek and a look of horror, you’ve run off and never looked at the song again?

 A while back, when I first started teaching, I had a student who really didn’t want to play a B minor chord.
 Any time a song would come up with this chord in it, she would say ‘no’ to herself and learn something else instead.

-There seemed to be a lot of songs she liked that had the B minor in it too.
+There seemed to be a lot of songs she liked that had the B minor in them too.

-She in fact realised it was more like the BFG – kinda scary at first, but actually a really good friend.
+She, in fact, realised it was more like the BFG – kinda scary at first, but actually a really good friend.

 Why is the B minor chord so important?

-Mainly because B minor features in the key of G Major and the key of D Major, which are two of the most common keys on guitar.
+The Bm chord is important simply because it features in the keys of G Major and D Major, which are two of the most common keys on guitar.

-Therefore, you are bound to come across it sooner or later.
+Therefore, you are bound to come across this chord sooner or later.

-Yes, you can use a capo for certain songs to avoid a B minor.
-For instance, if you are trying to play a song such as ‘I Started a Joke,” by the Bee Gees (and covered by Faith No More), you wouldn’t need a capo if you could play a G, Bm, C, D.
+- If you are trying to play a song such as “I Started a Joke,” by the Bee Gees (and covered by Faith No More), you wouldn’t need a capo if you could play a G, Bm, C, D.

-If you couldn’t play the Bm, you could put a capo on at fret 7 and play the chords of C, Em, F, G.
+- If you couldn’t play the Bm, you could put a capo on at fret 7 and instead play the chords of C, Em, F, G.

 That’s all well and nice, but a capo on at the 7th fret makes the guitar sound a bit thin and weedy.
 Sometimes this works and is fine, but for some songs, it sounds bad.

-If you haven’t yet got the above chords to a decent standard, don’t worry too much about the B minor – come back to it after you have learnt some simple songs and had some fun on the guitar.
+You can come back to it after you have learnt some simple songs and had some fun on the guitar!

-So take the way that is easiest for you as long as you like the sound of it, and learn one of the above songs to start with.
+So take the way that is easiest for you.
+Learn one of the above songs to start with.
+Have fun!

-So, now you now how to play a B minor on guitar, if you are new, try them all, stick with one and get learning some songs that use this great chord.
+Try all the shapes, stick with one shape and get learning some songs that use this great chord.